ajaypendyala/Library_Rails_App/README.md

 3. The user can only book one room within one week.

 ###**Search rooms**
-The "rooms" link on the navigaton bar wil take the user to the room search page where he/she can search for the room based on room number, library, capacity, and start time.
+The "rooms" link on the navigaton bar will take the user to the room search page where he/she can search for the room based on room number, library, capacity, or start time.
 This search would render the results in a table along with availabilties of the each of the rooms.

 ###**Book Room**
 The user has to give the start time, the room details on the booking page to book the room.
-The options for the rooms are in the drop-down.
+The options for the rooms are in the drop-down menu.

 ###**Delete booking**
 The user can release his/her booking from the booking history/ home page.